Walan-ben/Better-RK-forum/README.md

 ---
 # ![Better RK forum logo](https://i14.servimg.com/u/f14/11/97/33/52/icon4810.png) Better-RK-forum
-v0.9.1
+v0.9.2

 This extension improves the official forums of the game ["Renaissance Kingdoms"](https://www.renaissancekingdoms.com).

-It adds for both official forums:
+It adds for both official forums and Rome's forum:

 * filters to the forum index.
 * filters to the search pages for new posts.